-Trading desk analysis or materials ("Trading Strategy") has been prepared by a member of the trading desk who supports underwriting, sales and trading activities.
 Trading Strategy is provided for information purposes only and is not a solicitation or offer for the purchase or sale of any security or other financial instrument.
 Any decision to purchase or subscribe for securities in any offering must be based solely on existing public information such security or financial instrument or the information in the prospectus or other offering document issued in connection with such offering and not on this document.
 Trading Strategy prepared by desk analysts is based on publicly available information with the exception of information regarding BofA's own positions in securities and financial instruments.
 Facts and ideas in Trading Strategy have not been reviewed by and may not reflect information known to professionals in other business areas of Merrill Lynch, Pierce, Fenner & Smith Incorporated, Bank of America, N.A., Banc of America Limited or any of their affiliates (collectively, "BofA"), including investment banking personnel.
 Although information has been obtained from and is based on sources believed to be reliable, we do not guarantee its accuracy, and it may be incomplete or condensed.
 All opinions, projections and estimates constitute the judgment of the person providing the information as of the date communicated by such person and are subject to change without notice.
 Prices also are subject to change without notice.
 Neither BofA nor any officer or employee of BofA accepts any liability whatsoever for any direct, indirect or consequential damages or losses arising from any use of Trading Strategy.

 FOR U.K. CUSTOMERS: Trading Strategy is a Marketing Communication under the rules of the UK Financial Services Authority ("FSA Rules") and falls within the definition of non-independent research under the FSA Rules.
 This document has been prepared for market professionals meaning persons who have professional experience in matters relating to investments falling within the meaning of Article 19 of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 without regard to your particular circumstances.
 Any investment or investment activity to which this document relates is available only to such persons and any decision to purchase or sell a security is made by you independently without reliance on us.
 Persons who do not have professional experience in matters relating to investments should not use this document.
 This document is not being held out as being impartial in relation to the activities of our trading desks.
 It has not been prepared in accordance with U.K. legal requirements designed to promote the independence of investment research and is not subject to any prohibition on dealing ahead of the dissemination of investment research.
-This transmission is confidential; intended only for the use of the Trading Strategy is strictly prohibited.
+This transmission is confidential; intended only for the use of the addressee named above and should not be forwarded.
+If the reader of this message is not the intended recipient you are hereby notified that any dissemination, distribution, copying, or other use of the Trading Strategy is strictly prohibited.